du-almeidalima/ng-spotify-project/README.md

 With the Authentication and the App structure set, I started implementing the main feature, the albums and music search.
 For this
 I created a feature module, located in the ./modules folder.
 I also used Lazy Loading of this module to decrease the initial bundle size.

+In this module I'll have the component used for search (Search Component) that will be assigned to ``/music/search``.
+And for every type of result, Albums, Artists, Episodes, a component can be created to display the details.
+In this app there's only the ``/music/album/{id}``

-### Step 3.1 - Music Components
+### Step 3.1 - Music Component

-I choose to implement a less opinied design aproach, even though the app is used for searching albums, I did
+I choose to implement a less opinionated design approach, even though the app is being only used for searching albums, I designed the search result as an object that, for now contains only Albums, but in the future could extend to have Tracks, Artists, Shows...

+### Step 3.2 - Tracks

 ## Built With
 * **[NgRx](https://ngrx.io/)** - 9.1.2